Syphilis: Primary

 Primary syphilis is typically acquired by direct sexual contact with the infectious lesions of another person.
-Approximately 2–6 weeks after contact (with a range of 10–90 days) a skin lesion, called a chancre, appears at the site and this contains infectious spirochetes.
+Approximately 2–6 weeks after contact (with a range of 10–90 days) a skin lesion, called a chancre, appears at the site and this contains infectious bacteria.
 This is classically (40% of the time) a single, firm, painless, non-itchy skin ulceration with a clean base and sharp borders approximately 0.3–3.0 cm in size.
 The lesion may take on almost any form.
 In the classic form, it evolves from a macule to a papule and finally to an erosion or ulcer.
 Occasionally, multiple lesions may be present (~40%), with multiple lesions being more common when coinfected with HIV.
 Lesions may be painful or tender (30%), and they may occur in places other than the genitals (2–7%).
 The most common location in women is the cervix (44%), the penis in heterosexual men (99%), and anally and rectally in men who have sex with men (34%).
 Lymph node enlargement frequently (80%) occurs around the area of infection, occurring seven to 10 days after chancre formation.
 The lesion may persist for three to six weeks if left untreated.